vetcoders/CodeScribe/docs/TEAM_SETUP.md

    - Double‑tap `Option (⌥)` for toggle mode.

 ## Option B – Run from the repo (dev workflow)
-1. Clone the repo and `cd VistaScribe`.
+1. Clone the repo and `cd CodeScribe`.
 2. Install dependencies:
    ```bash
    uv sync